What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsubsection{MOEA/D}

-MOEA/D is the first multi-objective optimization algorithm which utilizes decomposition technique~\cite{zhang2007moea}.
-More specifically, MOEA/D explicitly decomposes the problem into multiple sub-problems with less objectives in each subgroup and solves these sub-problems simultaneously~\cite{zhang2007moea}.
-To so, prior to inference, all examples get random weights assigned to their goals.
+MOEA/D~\cite{zhang2007moea} decomposes the problem into multiple sub-problems with less objectives in each subgroup and solves these sub-problems simultaneously~\cite{zhang2007moea}.
+To do so, prior to inference, all examples get random weights assigned to their goals.
 Examples are then clustered by those weights such that all examples know the space of other examples that weighted in a similar direction.
-Next, during the execution, if one example $X_0$ finds a way to improve itself, its local neighborhood will move in the same direction as $X_0$ does.
+Next, during the execution, if one example $X_0$ finds a way to improve itself, its local neighborhood will move in the same direction as $X_0$.

 Figure~\ref{fig:System Framework} shows the entire framework of our approach.
-Unlike above evolutionary algorithms, our proposed approach {\LESS} ({\bf Do}mination with {\bf Le}a{\bf s}t {\bf S}quares Approximation): \begin{itemize}[leftmargin=4mm] \item Uses {\em continuous domination} (defined below, see the first block in Figure~\ref{fig:System Framework}) to reduce the size of initial large random sets of goals and find a ``best'' group of representative samples. \item For each data entry in the ``best'' group, {\LESS} then uses a {\em least square approximation technique} (the third block in Figure~\ref{fig:System Framework}) to inversely predict the test selection outcomes which can fit the representative sets of goals best.
-This least square approximation technique is discussed below. \end{itemize} After sorting on the domination score, {\LESS} divides data into: \begin{itemize} \item The $\sqrt{n}$ ``best'' items.
-In our case study, we randomly generate 10000 initial candidates, hence the first 100 candidates with highest domination score are grouped into the ``best'' group. \item And the remaining ``rest'' items. \end{itemize} Here we select the number of final population as 100 with two reasons: (a) 10000 random initial population is large enough to cover a wide range of possible outcomes and (b) to make comparison fair, we select same number of final candidates as previous work~\cite{arrieta2019pareto}.
+Unlike above evolutionary algorithms, our proposed approach {\LESS} ({\bf Do}mination with {\bf Le}a{\bf s}t {\bf S}quares Approximation) does the optimization from the left most block to the right most block in one traverse.
+More specifically, there are four main blocks in our framework:

+{\em Continuous domination block} (defined below, see the first block in Figure~\ref{fig:System Framework}) is used to reduce the size of initial large random sets of goals and find a ``best'' group of representative samples.
+After sorting via domination, {\LESS} divides data into: \begin{itemize}[leftmargin=4mm] \item The $\sqrt{n}$ ``best'' items.
+We randomly generate 10000 initial candidates so the first 100 candidates with highest domination score are grouped the ``best'' group. \item And the remaining ``rest'' items. \end{itemize} Here we set final population to 100 since: (a) 10000 random initial population is large enough to cover a wide range of possible outcomes and (b) to make comparison fair, we select same number of final candidates as previous work~\cite{arrieta2019pareto}.